LemmySmackett/LemmySmackettCom/content/stories/general/nosy.md

 "But he's just out there!
 Floating!"
 Mabel peeked through the blinds again.

-Across the street, seventy feet up, the pitch-black silhouette of their next door neighbor hovered, arms outstretched, casting an eerie relief against the thick dusk mist—an oppressive sky tainted with the glow of dying daylight.
+Across the street, seventy feet up, the pitch-black silhouette of their next door Neighbor hovered, arms outstretched, casting an eerie relief against the thick dusk mist—an oppressive sky tainted with the glow of dying daylight.

 "It's a free country, Mabel!"
 Henry shouted over the moans of the television.
 "Forget about it!"